ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-08-30-internet-of-things-the-endless-possibilities-for-any-sphere.md

 ## What will IoT bring us further?

 Looking at the benefits IoT solutions provide, it is fair to say that they give people a completely different level of comfort.
 This is especially true about the lives of households.
-For example, setting the temperature in the room based on a person’s preference, or warming up tea by the time a person comes back from work have become common tasks for smart devices.
+For example, setting the temperature in the room based on a person's preference, or warming up tea by the time a person comes back from work have become common tasks for smart devices.
 And the list of opportunities is constantly growing.

 Manufacturers equip their production lines with innovative robotic systems and thereby bring their processes to a qualitatively new level.